Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 - You may be able to use the queried Azure subscription ID or you may need to set it manually depending on your setup.

     ```shell
-    # Get/Set the Azure Subscription ID.
+    # Retrieve the currently active Azure subscription ID
-    # $AZURE_SUBSCRIPTION_ID = "<Your Azure Subscription ID>" # Your Azure Subscription id which you can find on the azure portal
     $AZURE_SUBSCRIPTION_ID = az account show --query id --output tsv

-    # Only required if you have multiple subscriptions
+    # Set a specific Azure Subscription ID (if you have multiple subscriptions)
+    # $AZURE_SUBSCRIPTION_ID = "<Your Azure Subscription ID>" # Your Azure Subscription id which you can find on the Azure portal
-    #az account set --subscription $AZURE_SUBSCRIPTION_ID
+    # az account set --subscription $AZURE_SUBSCRIPTION_ID

+    echo $AZURE_SUBSCRIPTION_ID
     ```

 - Define the variables below in the PowerShell console to use them across the different modules in the workshop.
 You should change the values of those variables to be able to create the resources successfully.
 Some of those variables should be unique across all Azure subscriptions such as Azure Container Registry name.
 Remember to replace the place holders with your own values: